mrjaiswal-sury/Band-Scanner/README.md

 # Band-Scanner
-website to display and update information from scanning the band made for Hackoff3.0 hackathon
+website to display and update information from scanning the band.
+Made for Hackoff 3.0 hackathon